 4. Authors should include a structured abstract of no more than 300 words including the following headings: Background, Research question, Methods, Results and Significance.
 The scientific and clinical background should be explained in 1-2 sentences.
 One clear scientifically relevant question should be derived from the background which represents the principle research question of the paper.
 This should be framed specifically as a question not simply as a description.
 The Methods section should summarise the core study methodology including the type of study (prospective/retrospective, intervention etc), procedures, number of participants and statistical methods.
 The Results section should summarise the study's main findings.
 The Significance section should place the results into context.
 Furthermore this section should highlight the clinical and/or scientific importance of the work, answering the question "so what?"
 This section should not simply repeat the study results or conclusions.5.
 Acknowledgements should be included in the title page.
 Include external sources of support.

 6. The text should be ready for setting in type and should be carefully checked for errors.
 Scripts should be typed double-spaced on one side of the paper only.
 Please do not underline anything, leave wide margins and number every sheet.7.
 All illustrations should accompany the typescript, but not be inserted in the text.
 Refer to photographs, charts, and diagrams as 'figures' and number consecutively in order of appearance in the text.
 Substantive captions for each figure explaining the major point or points should be typed on a separate sheet.

-8. Tables should be presented on separate sheets of paper and labelled consecutively but the captions should accompany the
+8. Tables should be presented on separate sheets of paper and labelled consecutively but the captions should accompany the tables.

 9. Authors should also note that files containing text, figures, tables or multimedia data can be placed in a supplementary data file which will be accessible via ScienceDirect (see later section for further details).